Generic Name: rifampin, isoniazid and pyrazinamide

 Patients should be instructed to take Rifater either 1 hour before or 2 hours after a meal with a full glass of water.

-Patients should be instructed to notify their physician immediately if they experience any of the following: severe rash with fever or blisters, with or without peeling skin, early manifestations of hypersensitivity, such as severe rash, fever or swollen lymph nodes.
-Patients should be instructed to notify their physicians promptly if they experience any of the following: loss of appetite, malaise, nausea and vomiting, darkened urine, yellowish discoloration of the skin and eyes, pain or swelling of the joints.
+Patients should be instructed to notify their physician immediately if they experience any of the following: rash with fever or blisters, with or without peeling skin, fever or swollen lymph nodes, loss of appetite, malaise, nausea and vomiting, darkened urine, yellowish discoloration of the skin and eyes, cough, shortness of breath, wheezing pain or swelling of the joints.

 Compliance with the full course of therapy must be emphasized, and the importance of not missing any doses must be stressed.